 Not only did Judas miss out on the peace and forgiveness that Jesus had to offer, but he missed out on power from the Holy Spirit.

 In Acts 2 the disciples and others are gathered in the upper room on Pentecost and are filled with the power of the Holy Spirit.
 That power gave them boldness to preach the message and the ability to preach in other tongues and so many other amazing gifts that empowered them to preach the Gospel to others.
 Something in me thinks Judas would have done really mighty things for the kingdom of God with the power that comes from the Holy Spirit and the peace that comes from forgiveness and trusting God’s plan, just like the other disciples did.

 But he missed it.

 Don’t miss it.
-Don’t get so distracted by your sin or your busyness or your own ideas and expectations that you miss all that Easter is really about.
+Don’t get so distracted by your sin or your busyness or your own ideas and expectations that you miss all that Resurrection Sunday is really about.
 Don’t miss out on a relationship with Jesus, and the grace and the peace and the power that God wants for us to not only receive, but live in daily.